AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex4.md

 ![DSW](./images/trainingrunsuccess.png)

-Once the Training Run has completed, you'll see an Accuracy Metric that indicates how successfull the model is.
+Once the Training Run has completed, you'll see an Accuracy Metric that indicates how successful the model is.
 (Due to the lack of training data, accuracy doesn't say much in this demo situation).

 ![DSW](./images/acc.png)

 Training a model requires more then one run.
-All Training Runs will be visible on this page and you'll be able to compare their results, so you can decide which one is the most successfull.
+All Training Runs will be visible on this page and you'll be able to compare their results, so you can decide which one is the most successful.
 ![DSW](./images/multipleruns.png)

-### Exercise 15.4.2 - Score a Model based on a Recipe
+## Exercise 15.4.2 - Score a Model based on a Recipe

 After training a model, we can use the model to score and as such, have the model calculate Car Insurance Sales Propensity scores which can be activated through targeting.